 I tasted two dozen wines from three producers in the appellation.
 All of them were of above average quality and competitively priced.
 On the down side, I must talk about the little interest of most of the Mencía-based wines.
 It seems this variety’s rustic character is more present when grown in this region, with animal notes that are sometimes found on less refined wines from León and Galicia.
 I also have my doubts about the tendency of producers to use barrels and lees excessively; I think it implies a certain insecurity but they will gradually figure out that the purity and personality of their top wines don’t need any make-up —their best commercial asset will reside in being different.

 The wines I tried speak more of the journey ahead rather than of a final result.
 They hint at the potential of this land and its native varieties.
 There is plenty of work to do, starting with the need to replant abandoned plots as well as parts of the actual vineyards based on quality and identity criteria.
 Seventy hectares mean very little.
-It is perplexing that the local Asturias government, which manages large restructuring funds and claims to be concerned about the economic revival of Cangas del Narcea, has failed to give top priority to the recovery of the area’s indigenous vineyards.
+It is perplexing that the local Asturias government, which manages large restructuring funds and claims to be concerned about the economic revival of Cangas del Narcea, has failed to prioritise the recovery of the area’s indigenous vineyards.
 Time and effort are needed to understand the varieties, the best locations to plant them and how to grow and vinify them.
 A great deal of experimentation is also required.
 Again, I would like to see more public funds destined to investigation.

 Despite all these shortcomings and at this moment in time, I don’t know of any other region in the world encompassing such a unique, top quality grape heritage found in such a suitable location to develop its terroir to the highest level.
 In these days of climate change, the opportunity to plant vines in a cool rainy area such as Cangas del Narcea is obvious.